 Bare Metal Recovery

-To offer an enhanced solution, standalone Cove Data Protection (Cove) replaced Backup & Recovery.
-Where Backup & Recovery has been enabled and continues to be so for devices, the options presented here are still available.
+To offer an enhanced solution, standalone Cove Data Protection (Cove) replaced Backup and Recovery.
+Where Backup and Recovery has been enabled and continues to be so for devices, the options presented here are still available.

-If Backup & Recovery options are not present in your N-sight RMM, you need to use Cove.
+If Backup and Recovery options are not present in your N-sight RMM, you need to use Cove.

 Bare Metal Recovery (BMR) is a part of Backup & Recovery and is designed to recover a system directly to bare hardware, i.e. a machine without an Operating System installed, by utilizing a custom recovery distribution running from a bootable media (USB or CD).